-26. Police Stations
+13. Police Stations

-- (1) The Administrator may, in consultation with the Commissioner of Police and by notification, create as many Police Stations with as many outposts as necessary, in a Police District as deemed necessary, duly keeping in view the population, the area, the crime situation, the workload in terms of law and order and the distances to be traversed by the inhabitants to reach the Police Station. - (2) A Police Station shall be headed by a Station House Officer of the rank of Inspector of Police. - (3) The Administrator shall ensure availability of adequate strength of staff at each police station, duly based on the population, incidence of crime, law and order-related workload, and the geographical area. - (4) The Administrators shall provide, as early as possible, each Police Station with all essential amenities including a reception-cum-visitors' room, separate toilets for men and women and separate lock-ups for men and women. - (5) Each Police Station shall have a Women and Child Protection Desk, staffed, as far as possible, by women police personnel, to record complaints of crimes against women and children and to deal with the tasks relating to administration of special legislations relating to women and children. - (6) Each Police Station shall prominently display all the relevant information required to be made public, including the Supreme Court guidelines and directions, as also departmental orders on arrests, and the details regarding the persons arrested and held in lock-ups.
+- (1) The State Government may, in consultation with the Director General of Police and by notification, create as many Police Stations with as many outposts as necessary, in a Police District as deemed necessary, duly keeping in view the population, the area, the crime situation, the workload in terms of law and order and the distances to be traversed by the inhabitants to reach the Police Station. - (2) Two or more Police Stations may be assigned to a Police Circle for the purpose of control and supervision. - (3) A Police Station shall be headed by a Station House Officer not below the rank of Sub-Inspector of Police: - Provided that larger Police Stations may be placed under the supervision of officers of the rank of Inspector of Police. - (4) The State Government shall ensure availability of adequate strength of staff at each police station, duly based on the population, incidence of crime, law and order-related workload, and the geographical area. - (5) The State Governments shall provide, as early as possible, each Police Station with all essential amenities including a reception-cum-visitors 'room, separate toilets for men and women and separate lock-ups for men and women. - (6) Each Police Station shall have a Women and Children Protection Desk, staffed, as far as possible, by women police personnel, to record complaints of crimes against women and children and to deal with the tasks relating to administration of special legislations relating to women and children. - (7) Each Police Station shall prominently display all the relevant information required to be made public, including the Supreme Court guidelines and directions, as also departmental orders on arrests, and the details regarding the persons arrested and held in lock-ups.

-27. Term of office of key police functionaries
+14. Term of office of key police functionaries

-- (1) An officer posted as a Station House Officer in a Police Station or as an officer in-charge of a Sub-Division or as an Assistant Commissioner of Police of a District shall have a term of a minimum of two years and a maximum of three years: - 1) Provided that any such officer may be removed from his post before the expiry of the minimum tenure of two years consequent upon: - (a) promotion to a higher post; or - (b) conviction, or charges having been framed, by a court of law in a criminal offence; or - (c) punishment of dismissal, removal, discharge or compulsory retirement from service or of reduction to a lower rank awarded under the relevant Discipline & Appeal Rules; or - (d) suspension from service in accordance with the provisions of the said Rules; or - (e) incapacitation by physical or mental illness or otherwise becoming unable to discharge his functions and duties; or - (f) the need to fill up a vacancy caused by promotion, transfer, or retirement. - (2) In exceptional cases, an officer may be removed from his post by the competent authority before the expiry of his tenure for gross inefficiency and negligence or where a prima facie case of a serious nature is established after a preliminary enquiry: - Provided that in all such cases, the competent authority shall report in writing the matter with all details to the next higher authority as well as to the Commissioner of Police.
+- (1) An officer posted as a Station House Officer in a Police Station or as an officer in-charge of a Police Circle or Sub-Division or as a Superintendent of Police of a District shall have a term of a minimum of two years and a maximum of three years: - 1) Provided that any such officer may be removed from his post before the expiry of the minimum tenure of two years consequent upon: - (a) promotion to a higher post; or - (b) conviction, or charges having been framed, by a court of law in a criminal offence; or - (c) punishment of dismissal, removal, discharge or compulsory retirement from service or of reduction to a lower rank awarded under the relevant Discipline & Appeal Rules; or - (d) suspension from service in accordance with the provisions of the said Rules; or - (e) incapacitation by physical or mental illness or otherwise becoming unable to discharge his functions and duties; or - (f) the need to fill up a vacancy caused by promotion, transfer, or retirement. - (2) In exceptional cases, an officer may be removed from his post by the competent authority before the expiry of his tenure for gross inefficiency and negligence or where a prima facie case of a serious nature is established after a preliminary enquiry:

+Provided that in all such cases, the competent authority shall report in writing the matter with all details to the next higher authority as well as to the Director General of Police.
 It shall be open to the aggrieved officer, after complying with the order, to submit a representation against his premature removal to the Police Establishment Committee, which shall consider the same on merit and recommend due course of action to the competent authority.